 Limit the Intake of Caffeine and Alcohol

-Usually, people suffering from thyroid are tempted to take little amounts of caffeinated drinks in an effort to boost energy.
+Usually, people suffering from thyroid are tempted to take small amounts of caffeinated drinks to boost energy.

 Just like caffeine, alcohol would also sap your energy at some point and worsen the feeling of weakness.